Optimisation of ultrafast singlet fission in 1D rings towards unit efficiency: Ultrafast singlet fission in 1D rings

 which allows us to account for the interplay between excitons and phonons, i.e., the excitations of the vibrational degrees of freedom of the molecules composing the medium.
 The exciton Hamiltonian $H_\mathrm{ex} = H_S + H_T + H_\mathrm{int}$ is given by a singlet term, a triplet term, and a singlet-triplet interaction~\cite{Teichen2015}.
 The singlet term consists in a local energy ($\varepsilon_S$) and a hopping interaction ($J_S$),

 where $\mathcal{S}_i^\dagger$ is the singlet creation operator associated with the transition $\ket{S_0}_i \to \ket{S_1}_i$ between the local ground state $S_0$ and singlet excited state $S_1$ at site $i$.
 Note that the indices $(i,i+1) \in \{(1,2),(2,3), \cdots, (N,1)\}$ run over all the nearest-neighbour pairs with periodic boundary conditions.
-Similarly, the triplet Hamiltonian $H_T$ consists of a local energy ($\varepsilon_T$) and a hopping term ($J_T$), in addition to a triplet-triplet \textit{exchange} interaction ($\chi$), which here takes the form of a \textit{density-density} coupling,
+Similarly, the triplet Hamiltonian $H_T$ consists of a local energy ($\varepsilon_T$) and a hopping term ($J_T$), in addition to a triplet-triplet \textit{exchange} interaction ($\chi$), which here takes the form of a \textit{density-density} coupling\footnote{Note that density-density coupling interaction strength $\chi$ is often negative for triplet-pair states with singlet characters~\cite{Miyata2019}}.,

 where $\mathcal{T}_i^\dagger$ is the triplet creation operator associated with the transition $\ket{S_0}_i \to \ket{T_1}_i$.

 The singlet-triplet interaction $\gamma$ is treated phenomenologically~\cite{Teichen2015}, without making any assumption on its nature\footnote{This coupling can be direct or mediated by virtual population of charge transfer states~\cite{Miyata2019}.}, other than implying that it couples a pair of neighbouring triplets to a singlet exciton,